JetBrains/intellij-sdk-docs/topics/appendix/resources/oss_plugins_extension_point_list.md

 Overview of Extension Points and Listeners for open source plugins available in [](idea_ultimate.md) and other IDEs.

-68 Extension Points and 10 Listeners
+68 Extension Points and 10 Listeners (%ijPlatform%)

 See [](intellij_platform_extension_point_list.md) for IntelliJ Platform.